- Tour Philosophy

 Exceptional Circumstances: The FJT Tournament Committee reserves the right to modify or waive suspensions for exceptional circumstances.
-An exceptional circumstance may be, but is not limited to, providing proof that the player felt very ill during both tournaments and was unable to complete the event.
+An exceptional circumstance may be

 If a player purposely gets disqualified to avoid finishing a tournament, the Tournament Committee may impose a suspension.

 Requests for refunds received prior to the entry closing date will be honored (less $20 administration fee).
 Requests received after the closing date will be honored (less 50% of the entry fee).
 No requests will be honored within two days of the scheduled start date of the event.

 Players who receive reduced entry fees will receive a refund of 50% if the withdrawal is received prior to two days of the scheduled start date of the event.
 No requests will be honored within two days of the scheduled start date of the event.